Back to blog

 7. Measure results: Compare cycle time, error rate, backlog, human effort, and maintenance effort after launch.

-Governance and Maintenance Risk
+Governance And Maintenance Risk

 RPA programs fail when nobody owns bot health after launch.
 Every bot needs a process owner, technical owner, support path, change notification process, audit log, credential policy, monitoring dashboard, and maintenance budget.
 If the source application changes without warning, the bot should fail safely and send work to a human queue rather than silently corrupting records.